kozo2/cyautoworkshop/vignettes/tmp.md

 - A message like the above image will appear, so press the OK button to restart Cytoscape.
 - and keep Cytoscape up and running.

-## STEP 2: Install the RCy3 package in Google Colab
+## STEP 2: Install Google Chrome and the RCy3 package in Google Colab
 - You will need to get a Google Account to use Colab
+- You will need to install Google Chrome.
+Our Notebook does not work with Safari.
+Firefox may work, but I haven't confirmed it.
-- Open this Google Colab link
+- Open this Google Colab link in Chrome while logged in to Google.
   - Simply run the following code cell

   ```